pret/pokered/README.md

 - Route 25 has been given a facelift, adding Bill's Lighthouse!
 - The Route 5-6 underground path contains a shortcut to Celadon City.
 	- This allows you to skip Route 9 and Rock Tunnel, making them optional areas and opening up central Kanto.
 - Cinnabar Island is a lot bigger, and has a new location added to it.
+The mansion seems different too...
 - Pokemon Tower was shortened, being less intensive and adding room for more maps.
 - Silph Co's pathing was completely overhauled to make navigating it less tedious.
 - Viridian Gym now has a new area once you make Giovanni leave.
 - The S.S.
 Anne now returns after getting your fourth badge!
+- Mt.
+Moon has a new location accessible after beating the game.
-- Once you've entered the Hall of Fame, try visiting Route 1...
+- After entering the Hall of Fame, try visiting Route 1...

 QoL Enhancements
 ====